-Action Strategy Alignm with Ou Practic Create partnerships with local, data-analytics businesses for advisory and implementation support.
-Identify the opportunity to implement or enhance data management and sharing systems to meet current business and residential needs. d.
-Ensure equity and digital inclusion Provide equitable broadband access to all occupants, regardless of age or socio- economic status (occupants include students, residents, businesses and visitors).
+Action Strategy Alignment with Our Practices Create partnerships with local, data-analytics businesses for advisory and implementation support.
+Identify the opportunity to implement or enhance data management and sharin systems to meet current business and residential needs. ng 📩 d.
+Ensure equity and digital inclusion Provide equitable broadband access to all occupants, regardless of age or socio economic status (occupants include students, residents, businesses and visitors -).
 Explore and experiment with a financially supporting localized free Wi-Fi service through advertisement efforts to support digital inclusion and to promote local businesses and organizations.
-Implement hardware and software sharing options and programs to promote digital inclusion. (e.g. a "digital tool library") Encourage provision of SME support packages (software, apps etc.) through partnerships with vendors.
-Collect and analyze usage data from localized free Wi-Fi to inform programming design and outreach.
-2 Provide resilience and redundancy of telecom systems Adopt redundant and distributed networks that are resilient to shocks and stresses, as identified in the Resilience Planning Process, with no single points of failure.
-20 f.
-Ensure data security Ensure that the vendors provide a safe and protected network with zero systems downtime. - Support the growing demand of online transactions. d.
-Ensure equity and digital inclusion e.
-Provide resilience and redundancy of telecom systems Create partnerships with local, data-analytics businesses for advisory and implementation support.
-Identify the opportunity to implement or enhance data management and sharing systems to meet current business and residential needs.
-Ensure equity and digital inclusion Provide equitable broadband access to all occupants, regardless of age or socio-economic status (occupants include students, residents, businesses and visitors).
-Explore and experiment with a financially supporting localized free Wi-Fi service through advertisement efforts to support digital inclusion and to promote local businesses and organizations.
-Implement hardware and software sharing options and programs to promote digital inclusion. (e.g. a "digital tool library") Encourage provision of SME support packages (software, apps etc.) through partnerships with vendors.
-Collect and analyze usage data from localized free Wi-Fi to inform programming design and outreach.
-Adopt redundant and distributed networks that are resilient to shocks and stresses, as identified in the Resilience Planning Process, with no single points of failure.
-Ensure data security Ensure that the vendors provide a safe and protected network with zero systems downtime.
+2 Implement hardware and software sharing options and programs to promote d inclusion. (e.g. a "digital tool library") igital Encourage provision of SME support packages (software, apps etc.) through partnerships with vendors.
+Collect and analyze usage data from localized free Wi-Fi to inform programming design and outreach. g 📩 e.
+Provide resilience and redundancy of telecom systems Adopt redundant and distributed networks that are resilient to shocks and stress as identified in the Resilience Planning Process, with no single points of failure. sses, f.
+Ensure data security Ensure that the vendors provide a safe and protected network with zero system downtime. ıs Support the growing demand of online transactions.

-÷ Action Strategy Alignmen with Our Practices a.
+Action Strategy Alignme with Ou Practice a.
 Explore opportunities to electrify transit (e.g. light rail, vehicles) Work with transit providers to identify opportunities to electrify transit. b.
-Pilot an autonomous electric transit route Provide autonomous electric shuttles within the waterfront area. ٨ C. Optimize traffic movements Inspire the use of real-time traffic data to re-route journeys to less congested routes. \bigcirc Improve journey planner information by increasing data availability of destinations, experiences and events. \bigcirc Implement transit priority signals and dedicated/contained routes (also applicable to bikeway access) using smart signaling. d.
-Support autonomous vehicles Provide an environment to accommodate level 5 autonomous electric vehicles.
-Provide a test bed for the early adoption of autonomous vehicles and attract innovative manufacturers. e.
+Pilot an autonomous electric transit route Provide autonomous electric shuttles within the waterfront area. Ż C. Optimize traffic movements Inspire the use of real-time traffic data to re-route journeys to less congested routes.
+C Improve journey planner information by increasing data availability of destinations, experiences and events.
+C Implement transit priority signals and dedicated/contained routes (also applicable to bikeway access) using smart signaling. - d.
+Support autonomous vehicles Provide an environment to accommodate level 5 autonomous electric vehicles. - Provide a test bed for the early adoption of autonomous vehicles and attract innovative manufacturers. e.
 Encourage multi modal integration Improve the first/last mile integration and interchange transit points.
-Display real-time information on bus, train, microtransit and bike share availability and location on information boards to encourage walking to transit connection points. -0 f.
+2 Display real-time information on bus, train, microtransit and bike share availability and location on information boards to encourage walking to transit connection points. f.
 Encourage microtransit use in the waterfront area Support microtransit development by providing data and promoting the services to residents.